-While most people opt to fly down to Goa, a true traveller will always pick the long way around and head down to Goa by road.
-Although the route is long, there is so much of fun to be had and places to see if you are driving down to Goa.
+While most people opt to fly down to Goa, a true traveler will always pick the long way around and head down to Goa by road.
+Although the route is long, there is so much fun to be had and places to see if you are driving down to Goa.
 Also, you don’t have to deal with the pesky private cab drivers in Goa if you have your car with you.

 Best Time To Visit